|

 Before You Start

-medical examination to ensure it is safe for you to do so.
-Any application of
+Before starting any training, you must have a medical examination to ensure it is safe for you to do so.
+Any training program application is at the athlete's discretion and risk.

 Overview

-The seasons training program is based on the six phases detailed
+The season's training program is based on the six phases detailed

-specific and the results of the tests in the 4th week can be used to adjust
+level of fitness, allow recovery and so on.
+Remember a plan is athlete-specific, and the results of the tests in the 4th week can be used to adjust

-the training in the next four week cycle to address any limitations.
+the training in the next four-week cycle to address any limitations.

 Coaching Points

-When coaching the jumps with young athletes focus on the following
+When coaching the jumps with young athletes, focus on the following

 points: